andreazajicova/andreazajicova/README.md

 <br>
 <br>
 I am a language enthusiast and lifelong learner, who enjoys creating products that are useful and make life easier.
-I believe that programming can make a sustainable future.
+I believe that programming makes a sustainable future and that knowing a programming language is crucial to nowadays communication.
 Challenges that make me grow and develop myself are the best.
 <br>
 I am fluent in 5 languages: Czech, English, Norwegian, Spanish, JavaScript.